Community helps Halstead father, son to have Christmas after fire

-A Halstead father says he and his son are lucky to be alive after flames torched his home.
+HALSTEAD, Kan.
+(KSNW) – A Halstead father says he and his son are lucky to be alive after a fire damaged his home.

-“When I look up, the living room and kitchen was just smoke,” says Kyle Horine.
+“When I look up, the living room and kitchen were just smoke,” says Kyle Horine.

 A charred mess is what Horine is left with.
 The fire destroying toys, burning the roof and leaving him and his son without a place where they can officially call home.